-1) manufacturer program that audits all facilities of "at risk" suppliers, at a minimum, against internationally recognized standards, including but not limited to, the ILO Declaration on Fundamental Principles and Rights at Work and the UN Universal Declaration of Human Rights.
-(1 point); or all facilities of "at risk" suppliers certified by accredited certification bodies to Social Accountability (SA) 800028.
+- 1) Manufacturer program that audits all facilities of "at risk" suppliers, at a minimum, against internationally recognized standards, including but not limited to, the ILO Declaration on Fundamental Principles and Rights at Work and the UN Universal Declaration of Human Rights.
+(1 point); or - 2) All facilities of "at risk" suppliers certified by accredited certification bodies to Social Accountability (SA) 8000.
 Certification bodies shall be accredited by an authorized accreditation body to certify to the SA8000.
 The certification shall be no older than three years.
 (2 points); or

-All facilities of "at risk" suppliers audited to the RBA Code of Conduct26 using the validated audit process (VAP).
+All facilities of "at risk" suppliers audited to the RBA Code of Conduct using the validated audit process (VAP).